aggsakellariou/Spaceship/README.md

 - Avoid the obstacles that appear on the screen.
 - The game gets progressively harder, so stay sharp!
 - Your score is displayed on the screen, and your highest score is tracked during the session.

-## Gameplay

-The spaceship game is a simple arcade-style game where you control a spaceship and navigate through an endless array of obstacles.
-The longer you survive, the higher your score.

-### Controls:

-- **Arrow keys**: Control the movement of the spaceship.
-- **Esc**: Pause or exit the game.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.